NeilCrosby/cv/README.md

 ### June 2013 – Amazon Instant Video Quality of Service Monitoring ###

 Created an internal set of dashboards to monitor the Amazon Instant Video global players.
-These have been instrumental in highlighting issues with both the players themselves and upstream data providers.
+These were instrumental in highlighting issues with both the players themselves and upstream data providers.

 ### October 2012 – Amazon / LOVEFiLM Integration ###